MarcMeinhardt/stories/prologue.md

 And as the rose evening sky started to set and as the engines started ignition, the flames and sparks illuminated the empty platform.

-All ships roared out of the atmosphere and sailed to the horizon.
+Some ships roared out of the atmosphere and others sailed to the horizon all while the conductor's lonely silhouette stood on the now empty white platform.